 Withdrawal Value - the amount payable upon a total withdrawal of Contract Value.
-The Withdrawal Value is equal to the Contract Value, subject to any applicable positive or negative Interim Value adjustment, less any applicable Withdrawal Charge.
+The Withdrawal Value is equal to the Contract Value, subject to any applicable positive or negative Interim Value adjustment.

 RISK FACTORS

 The purchase of the Contract and the features you elect involve certain risks.
 You should carefully consider the following factors, in addition to considerations listed elsewhere in this prospectus, prior to purchasing the Contract.